 - Rockwood Bakery: Delicious baked treats, coffee, light meals.
 Kid friendly.

-- The Scoop: The tastiest ice cream, all locally made.
+- The Scoop: Tasty ice cream, all locally made.
 Many creative flavors.
 Vegan options as well.
+Kid friendly.

 - South Perry Pizza: Delicious handcrafted pizzas.
 Wonderful rotating seasonal pizza specials.
 Gluten free options.
 Kid friendly.

 - Sweet Frostings Blissful Bakeshop: Delicious cupcakes and treats.
 Kid friendly.